MurkySea/mazi-fieryfox/README.md

 Tasks can be set to repeat on a daily, weekly or monthly cycle.
 Only tasks that are due for the current day will be displayed in the task list.

-## Chat Menu

-The Chat tab now displays a split layout with your unlocked companions listed on the left and the conversation on the right.
-Select a companion from the list to open the chat window and continue chatting.